yuvalmGS/gigaspaces-wiki-jekyll/sbp/schema-evolution.markdown

 The migration process can also be optimized by running multiple threads that handle the migration of different space classes in parallel.

+{% comment %}
-{comment}Data migration can be done using the space underlying Entry representation -- the `ExternalEntry`.
-A simple migration program can transform data stored in the space from one schema to a new schema, and create it in a new space that is used by the new version of the application. {comment}
+Data migration can be done using the space underlying Entry representation -- the `ExternalEntry`.
+A simple migration program can transform data stored in the space from one schema to a new schema, and create it in a new space that is used by the new version of the application.
+{% endcomment %}

 ## Schema Evolution Example